CE-Modding/CE_Mods/FreelanceInfo.md

 **Any work I do as a freelancer (I.e adhoc/one-off/short term) is subject to the following:**
 - Any and All work will have my [Freelance License](LicenseFreelance.md) applied in order to protect myself.
+   - The only way this stipulation can be altered is by buying the license waiver (See [How Much I Charge](https://github.com/Eagle-Studios/CE_Mods/blob/main/FreelanceInfo.md#how-much-i-charge))

+- I can and Will obfuscate any work where possible.
-   - The only way this stipulation can be altered is by buying the appropriate 'upgrade' (See [How Much I Charge](https://github.com/Eagle-Studios/CE_Mods/blob/main/FreelanceInfo.md#how-much-i-charge))
+   - The only way this stipulation can be altered is by buying the license waiver (See [How Much I Charge](https://github.com/Eagle-Studios/CE_Mods/blob/main/FreelanceInfo.md#how-much-i-charge))

 - Any and All work which is proposed **MUST** follow Bohemia's EULA.
-(I'm not selling Arma-ready assets (p3d, bin, paa, etc...))
+(I'm not selling Arma-ready assets)

 - Acknowledge that the work I do, shall not be used in mods which are considered grey areas.
    - If you need to question if your mod is considered to be in a grey area, i.e not strictly following the EULA, then my work is not to be used for it.